 Pangkalan Bekalan Kemaman Sdn.
 Bhd. which is known as Kemaman Supply Base (KSB), is licensed under Section 65 / 65A of the Customs Act 1967 and is eligible to enjoy facilities under the Warehousing Scheme (WS).
-Thus, GST treatment for supply of goods and services to or from KSB is as follows ;
+Thus, the GST treatment for the supply of goods and services to or from the KSB is as follows;

-- GST on importation of goods into KSB is suspended. - GST on supply of imported goods between KSB and other warehouses under a warehousing scheme outside KSB is to be suspended. - Supply of local goods into KSB is subject to GST at standard rate and the supply of such goods (being value-added or not) between KSB and other warehouses under a warehousing scheme outside KSB is subject to GST at standard rate. - Supply of imported goods within KSB is to be disregarded.
+- GST on importation of goods into the KSB is suspended. - GST on supply of imported goods between the KSB and other warehouses under a warehousing scheme outside the KSB is suspended.

-- Importation of services into KSB is subject to GST at standard rate under a reverse charged mechanism. - Supply of local services into KSB is subject to GST at standard rate. - Supply of services between KSB and other warehouses under a warehousing scheme outside KSB is subject to GST at standard rate. - Supply of services within KSB is subject to GST at standard rate. - Supply of goods and services from KSB to the principal customs area (PCA) is subject to GST at standard rate. - Exportation of goods and services from KSB is subject to GST at zero rate. - Goods and services used for own consumption in KSB are subject to GST at standard rate.
+- Supply of local goods to the KSB is subject to GST at a standard rate and the supply of such goods (being value-added or not) between the KSB and other warehouses under a warehousing scheme outside the KSB is subject to GST at a standard rate. - Supply of imported goods within the KSB is disregarded. - Importation of services into the KSB is subject to GST at a standard rate under a reverse charged mechanism. - Supply of local services to the KSB is subject to GST at a standard rate. - Supply of services between the KSB and other warehouses under a warehousing scheme outside the KSB is subject to GST at a standard rate. - Supply of services within the KSB is subject to GST at a standard rate. - Supply of goods and services from the KSB to the principal customs area (PCA) is subject to GST at a standard rate. - Exportation of goods and services from the KSB is subject to GST at zero rate. - Goods and services used for own consumption in the KSB are subject to GST at a standard rate.